 Quarterly business reviews

 So, let’s say you’ve got a large project coming that you didn’t initially anticipate.
-We could look at that and choose to use a portion of Team as a Service (TaaS) to take a bite out of it, or we could just treat it separately as any other project.
+Brightly could look at that and choose to use a portion of Team as a Service (TaaS) to take a bite out of it, or we could just treat it separately as any other project.
 Basically, on the 15th of every month we say to ourselves, Hey, let’s make sure we get the right resources that you need and have them ready when you need them.

 The takeaway here is that TaaS members are always looking at your needs with tactical execution.
 They’re designing and assigning the deliverables that you’ve noted as high priority.
 And they’re checking in regularly to ensure what they’re delivering is always in alignment with your expectations.

-We provide dedicated teams that ensure best practices and processes are tailored to meet your organization’s needs.
+Brightly provides dedicated teams that ensure best practices and processes are tailored to meet your organization’s needs.
 Get in touch with us to learn more about whether or not TaaS is a good fit for you.